lutobler/ggbar/README.md

 ![Screenshot of hlwm tags](screenshots/tags.png)
 ![Screenshot of clock and stalonetray](screenshots/clock.png)

+- The blue rectangle to the left of the tags shows that the screen is focused.
+On unfocused screens, a white rectangle is visible.
+- Blue: Tag visible on this screen
+- Green: Tag visible on different screen
+- Pink: Tag active, but not visible
+- Gray: Tag inactive

 ## FAQ

 - Why?
 Polybar doesn't really support HerbstluftWM.
 Also making this